Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: EE Optimization With Instantaneous CSI

-The main structure of the \textbf{\alref{alg:overall_instantaneous}} includes an AO method (i.e., alternatingly designing $\bP$ in $\cP_4$ and the unconstrained $\bar{\bV}_2$ in $\cP_2$) and \textbf{\alref{alg:Alternating_Algorithm_for_DMA_Weights}} (i.e., alternatingly designing constrained $\bQ$, $\bar{\bU}_2$ and $\bar{\bD}_2$ in $\cP_5$).
-We assume that the AO method converges after $I_{\text{AO}}$ iterations and \textbf{\alref{alg:Alternating_Algorithm_for_DMA_Weights}} converges after $I_{\text{C}}$ iterations.
+The main structure of \textbf{\alref{alg:overall_instantaneous}} includes an AO method for alternatingly designing $\bP$ in $\cP_4$ and $\bar{\bV}_2$ in $\cP_2$ and \textbf{\alref{alg:Alternating_Algorithm_for_DMA_Weights}} for alternatingly designing $\bQ$, $\bar{\bU}_2$ and $\bar{\bD}_2$ in $\cP_5$.
 Firstly, we discuss the complexity of the AO-based algorithm for optimizing $\bP$ and unconstrained $\bar{\bV}_2$.
 For the transmit covariance matrices $\bP$ optimized by Dinkelbach's method, we assume that the optimization process requires $I_{\text{DK1}}$ iterations.
 Since each iteration needs to optimize $\sum_{u=1}^U{N_u^2}$ variables and the complexity per iteration is polynomial over the number of variables \cite{2001Lectures}, the complexity of optimizing the transmit covariance matrices $\bP$ is estimated as $\cO(I_{\text{DK1}}(\sum_{u=1}^U{N_u^2})^p)$, where $1 \leq p \leq 4$ \cite{2019ReconfigurableHuang}.
-For optimizing $\bar{\bV}_2$ in problem $\cP_2$, it requires one iteration and the computational complexity mainly depends on the eigenvalue decomposition of $\frac{1}{\sigma^2}\bG_u \bP_u \bG_u^H $, which concludes $M \times M$ variables.
-Thus, the complexity of optimizing $\bar{\bV}_2$ is estimated as $\cO(M^3)$, which is small and negligible compared with the complexity of optimizing $\bP$.
-Therefore, the complexity of the AO-based algorithm for optimizing $\bP$ and unconstrained $\bar{\bV}_2$ is estimated as $\cO(I_{\text{AO}}I_{\text{DK1}}(\sum_{u=1}^U{N_u^2})^p)$.
-Then, for \textbf{\alref{alg:Alternating_Algorithm_for_DMA_Weights}}, the computational complexity per iteration depends on the complexity of calculating $\bQ$, $\bar{\bU}_2$, and $\bar{\bD}_2$ in \eqref{eq:PQ_AM}, \eqref{eq:U_AM} and \eqref{eq:D_AM}, respectively, which is estimated as $\cO(M^3)$.
+For optimizing $\bar{\bV}_2$ in problem $\cP_2$, it requires only one iteration.
+The computational complexity mainly depends on the eigenvalue decomposition of $\frac{1}{\sigma^2}\bG_u \bP_u \bG_u^H \in\C ^{M \times M}$.
+Thus, the complexity of optimizing $\bar{\bV}_2$ is estimated as $\cO(M^3)$, which is small and negligible compared with that of optimizing $\bP$.
+Therefore, the complexity of the AO-based algorithm for optimizing $\bP$ and unconstrained $\bar{\bV}_2$ is estimated as $\cO(I_{\text{AO}}I_{\text{DK1}}(\sum_{u=1}^U{N_u^2})^p)$, where $I_{\text{AO}}$ is number of required iterations in the AO method.
+Then, for \textbf{\alref{alg:Alternating_Algorithm_for_DMA_Weights}}, the computational complexity per iteration depends on the complexity of calculating $\bQ$, $\bar{\bU}_2$, and $\bar{\bD}_2$ in \eqref{eq:PQ_AM}, \eqref{eq:U_AM}, and \eqref{eq:D_AM}, respectively, which is estimated as $\cO(M^3)$.
 Hence, with the assumption that \textbf{\alref{alg:Alternating_Algorithm_for_DMA_Weights}} requires $I_{\text{C}}$ iterations, the complexity of \textbf{\alref{alg:Alternating_Algorithm_for_DMA_Weights}} can be estimated as $\cO(I_{\text{C}} M^3)$.
-Therefore, the computational complexity of the proposed EE maximization algorithm for the considered DMAs-assisted MIMO uplink with instantaneous CSI is estimated as $\cO(I_{\text{AO}}I_{\text{DK1}}(\sum_{u=1}^U{N_u^2})^p + I_{\text{C}} M^3)$.
+Therefore, the computational complexity of the proposed EE maximization algorithm for the considered DMA-assisted MIMO uplink with instantaneous CSI is estimated as $\cO(I_{\text{AO}}I_{\text{DK1}}(\sum_{u=1}^U{N_u^2})^p + I_{\text{C}} M^3)$.